aayush3009/WHT-ISIS-DataReduction/README.md

 # WHT-ISIS-DataReduction
-Simple scripts to reduce WHT ISIS long-slit spectra.
-The basic reduction is performed using scripts provided by Steve Crawford.
+A collection of Python scripts to reduce WHT ISIS long-slit spectra.
+The basic reduction is performed using scripts provided by Steve Crawford built on the CCDproc package.

 To be done: